-That is to say, puffiness, or mild swelling or oedema in the area of your face right under your eyes.
+Eye Bags are a puffiness, mild swelling or oedema in the area of your face right under your eyes.

-Bags under the eyes can range in colour from pale to dark, and if dark, they can look like dark rings which you are glad to hide behind dark glasses.
+They range in colour from pale to dark, and if dark, they can look like dark rings, which you can hide behind dark glasses.

-What do these mean and what can you do about them?
+What do Eye Bags mean and what can you do about them?

-Once you understand the underlying theory, you can probably work out what you’ve been doing wrong.
+Once you grasp the underlying theory, you can probably work out what you’ve been doing wrong.
 Then you can change it.

 But … a word of warning.
-Bar surgery and/or massive amounts of makeup, getting rid of eye bags the 'natural’ way takes a while.
+Bar surgery and/or massive amounts of makeup, getting rid of bags under the eyes the ‘natural’ way takes a while.
 You’re going to have to do some healthy living.